 It all depends on your route, your speed, and how much of the work you’re happy to take on yourself.
 Either way, you’ll find all of Marin's eBikes have plenty of capacity for big days in the saddle and plenty of motorized assistance!

-And how much do electric bikes weigh? eBikes have become a lot more refined in the past few years, but they’re still several kilos heavier than an equivalent non-eBike.
+eBikes have become a lot more refined in the past few years, but they’re still several kilos heavier than an equivalent non eBike.

-Marin eBikes - Commuter Bike, Urban Explorer and Cafe Cruiser
+Marin eBikes - The Urban Explorer and Cafe Cruiser

 The Sausalito E1 has a light alloy frame with a practical steel fork and rack, mudguard and kickstand mounts.
 An easy to live with 1x10 drivetrain and Tektro brakes complete the bike.

 The Sausalito E2 has some choice upgrades over the E1, including a Shimano STEPS E6100 assist, wide-range gearing and a Suntour suspension fork that takes the sting out of unsurfaced trails.

 Many of our markets also include the Marin Stinson Electric and Stinson Electric ST, a thoroughbred family of urban eBikes that are perfect for shopping or commuting to work.
 They are equipped with an easy-to-ride frame, comfortable and fast-rolling tires and a reliable 250W hub motor with a 309Wh battery.